KueZie/KueZie/README.md

-### Hi there 👋
+### Hi there
 #### My GitHub profile, especially pinned repositories, is a place for me to show off some of my work.
-I mainly work on web development projects but occasionally work on robotics, graphics, and other miscellaneous topics.
+I mainly work on web development and robotics projects, but dabble in various other areas of software.

 #### Consider viewing my website at https://www.huntergoram.com/ for a more indepth overview about me, my skills, and resume.
 <!--